ethersphere/swarm-guide/contents/installation.rst

 Configuration
 -------------

-You should then prepare your go environment, for example:
+You should then prepare your Go environment, for example:

 .. code-block:: none